jcmackin/BigDataHOL/ReadMe-BigDataHOL.md

 ![ic3](img/ic3.jpg)
 7. Click Modify.
 ![ic4](img/ic4.jpg)
-The installation will require a few minutes for the installation process to complete.
+The installation will require a few minutes to complete.
 ### Step 2: xxx

 <a name="Exercise3"></a>